ViTally Consistent: Scaling Biological Representation Learning for Cell Microscopy: Vision Transformers for Microscopy Images

 \subsection{Models}

-\paragraph{Baselines.} We compare to several non-finetuned baseline ViT image encoders: three different Dino-v2 backbones \citep{oquab2024dinov2learningrobustvisual} (with 4 register tokens \citep{darcet2024visiontransformersneedregisters}) trained on a curated non-biological natural image dataset; a weakly supervised (WSL) classifier ViT-L/16 trained on Imagenet-21k \citep{ridnik2021imagenet}; a MAE ViT-L/16 trained on Imagenet-21k \citep{he2022masked}; and an untrained ViT-S/16.
-Preliminary investigations found that channel-wise self-standardization worked best as the image normalization preprocessing for these baselines, and that the class token was slightly better than the global pool of the patch tokens (except for MAE).
+\paragraph{Baselines.} We compare to several non-finetuned baseline ViT image encoders: three different Dino-v2 backbones \citep{oquab2024dinov2learningrobustvisual} (with 4 register tokens \citep{darcet2024visiontransformersneedregisters}) trained on a curated non-biological natural image dataset; a MAE ViT-L/16 trained on Imagenet-21k~\citep{he2022masked}; and an untrained ViT-S/16.
+We found that channel-wise self-standardization worked best as the image normalization preprocessing for these baselines, and that the class token was slightly better than the global pool of the patch tokens (except for MAE).
 Convolutional weights in the patch embedding layer were repeated to embed 6 channel images when using models trained on RGB datasets~\citep{rw2019timm}.

-\paragraph{Prior work.} Our primary point of comparison is with respect to the best pretrained foundation model presented by \cite{kraus2024masked}, the MAE-ViT-L/8+ trained on RPI-93Mrained for approximately 40 epochs, learning from over 3.5 billion image crops, using the L2 mean squared error loss function plus an additional Fourier domain reconstruction loss term.
+\paragraph{Prior work.} Our primary point of comparison is with respect to the best pretrained foundation model presented by \citet{kraus2024masked}, the MAE-ViT-L/8+ trained on RPI-93M.
+This \phenomone was trained for approximately 40 epochs, learning from over 3.5 billion image crops, using the L2 mean squared error loss function plus an additional Fourier domain reconstruction loss term.

 \paragraph{\phenombeta trained on RxRx3.} We trained a new channel-agnostic MAE \citep{kraus2024masked} ViT-S/16 on the RxRx3 dataset \citep{fay2023rxrx3} for 100 epochs.
 Channel-agnostic ViTs tokenize each image channel separately with shared patch embedding weights and leverage the dynamic sequence length of transformers with repeated positional encodings to train ViTs that can process images with varying numbers of channels~\citep{ChannelViT,bourriez2024,kraus2024masked}. \citet{kraus2024masked} demonstrate that the large MAEs with 8x8 patch size perform either better or the same as the 16x16 channel-agnostic variants for consistently 6-channel data, so we opted to train standard MAEs for the following two new models since they require fewer tokens at inference time.